 As for much of Europe, the frost didn’t spare northern Spain, reducing the yield by 17% overall.
 Heat and drought followed, resulting in particular concentration in the grapes.
 Achieving structural balance may prove challenging, but there should be no shortage of flavour intensity.

 Drought conditions throughout the year led to low yields across Catalunya.
 The small berries have resulted in very high intensity, with local grape varieties generally performing better than international varieties.
-Quality is good, even if yields were not.
+Quality is good, even if yields were not, and they are not wines for long-term maturation.

 Priorat and Montsant escaped the harvest rains unscathed in 2015, and producers are very enthused about the quality.
 Potentially the best harvest of the last five years.